-Wik and Kugu Arts Centre began as an independent arts initiative in the 1990s and was officially established in 2001 to service artists from the five Aurukun clan groupings, Apalech, Puch, Sara, Wanam, and Winchanam.
-Perched on the eastern edge of the Gulf of Carpentaria in remote Far North Queensland, the Art Centre comprises a men’s art studio and workshop, a women’s art studio (Akay Koo’ Oila), and a gallery space.
+Wik and Kugu Arts Centre began as an independent arts initiative in the 1990s and was officially established in 2001 to service artists from the five Aurukun clan groups, Apalech, Puch, Sara, Wanam, and Winchanam.
+Perched on the eastern edge of the Gulf of Carpentaria in remote Far North Queensland, the Art Centre comprises a men’s art studio and workshop, a women’s art studio – named after eminent artist Akay Koo’ Oila – and a gallery space.

-Wik and Kugu Arts Centre is enterprised by Aurukun Shire Council.
-If you cannot make it to the Art Centre in person, you can call Art Centre Manager Sabine Hoeng and organise a video call via FaceTime, WhatsApp or Skype, for a private virtual tour around the gallery and a viewing of the artworks at close range.
+Wik and Kugu is enterprised by Aurukun Shire Council.
+If you can’t make it to Aurukun in person, you can call Art Centre manager Sabine Hoeng and organise a call via FaceTime, WhatsApp or Skype, for a private tour and viewing of the works at close range.
 Wik and Kugu opening hours are from 8am to 4pm and by appointment.